 Hypoxic conditions are dependent on river discharge because of the influence that water volume and salinity have on the physical structure of the water column and on the nutrients delivered to the coastal zone.
-The US Geological Survey (USGS) provides monthly estimates of river discharge, nitrogen concentration

-(http://toxics.usgs.gov/hypoxia/mississippi/), which are used to calculate the nitrogen loading for the Mississippi River watershed into the Gulf of Mexico.
-The nutrient load is dependent on the: 1) discharge volume, and 2) the concentration of nutrients, primarily nitrogen.
+The US Geological Survey (USGS) provides monthly estimates of river discharge and nitrogen concentration (http://toxics.usgs.gov/hypoxia/mississippi/), which are used to calculate the nitrogen loading for the Mississippi River watershed into the Gulf of Mexico.
+The nutrient load is calculated by multiplication of the discharge volume and the concentrations of nutrients, particularly nitrogen.

-The discharge from the Mississippi River watershed in May 2021 was 25,900 m3 s-1 (cms), which is the 16th largest in 37 years from 1985 to 2021, and equal to about 47% of the average May discharge (29,168 cms).
-The concentration of nitrate has been declining over the last 20 years, but the increase in river discharge means that the total loading has remained the same in recent decades or is increasing (Sprague et al. 2011; Crawford et al. 2019).
+The discharge from the Mississippi River watershed in May 2022 was 31,900 m3 s-1 (cms), which is the 24th largest in 37 years from 1985 to 2022, and equal to about 109% of the average May discharge.
+The concentration of nitrate has been declining slightly over the last 20 years, but the increase in river discharge means that the total loading has remained the same in recent decades or is increasing (Figure 3; Sprague et al. 2011; Crawford et al. 2019).

 Figure 3.
-The discharge of the Mississippi River (A), the concentration of nitrate (B) and the resultant nitrogen load (C) in May.
-The estimates are from the United States Geological Survey.
+The discharge of the Mississippi River (A), the concentration of nitrate (B), and the resultant nitrate load (C) in May.
+The discharge and nitrate concentrations are from the United States Geological Survey.